LucUrlings/homelab/README.md

 - **Role:** Audiobook Server
 - **Why It’s Awesome:** Whether I’m on a long drive or just chilling at home, Audiobookshelf keeps my audiobook collection organized and accessible.

-### 📜 Bazarr: The Subtitle Whisperer
-- **Role:** Subtitle Management
-- **Why It’s Awesome:** Bazarr ensures that I never miss a word by automatically fetching subtitles for all my media.

 ### 🧙‍♂️ CyberChef: The Data Alchemist
 - **Role:** Cyber Swiss Army Knife
 - **Why It’s Awesome:** Need to manipulate, encode, or analyze data?
 CyberChef is the wizard that can turn raw data into gold.